-(1) The Master may appoint an interim curator to take any estate into his custody until letters of executorship have been granted or signed and sealed, or a person has been directed to liquidate and distribute the estate.
+- The Master may appoint an interim curator to take any estate into his custody until letters of executorship have been granted or signed and sealed, or a person has been directed to liquidate and distribute the estate. - (2) Every person to be so appointed shall, before a certificate of appointment is issued to him, find security to the satisfaction of the Master in an amount determined by the Master for the proper performance of his functions. - (3) An interim curator may, if especially authorized thereto by the Master, collect any debt and sell or dispose of any movable property in the estate, wherever situate within the Republic, and subject to any law which may be applicable, carry on any business or undertaking of the deceased. - (4) If any curator is authorized under sub-section (3) to carry on any business or undertaking he shall not, without the special authority of the Master, purchase any goods which he may require for that business or undertaking otherwise than for cash and out of the taking of that business undertaking. - (5) The reference in section (47)(1) of the Liquor Act, 1928 (Act No. 30 of 1928), and in section (156)(1) of the Liquor Ordinance, 1969 (Ordinance No. 2 of 1969), of the territory, to a curator, shall include a reference to an interim curator appointed under subsection (1), who has under subsection (3) been authorized to carry on the business of the licensee or person referred to in the said sections.

-- (2) Every person to be so appointed shall, before a certificate of appointment is issued to him, find security to the satisfaction of the Master in an amount determined by the Master for the proper performance of his functions. - (3) An interim curator may, if especially authorized thereto by the Master, collect any debt and sell or dispose of any movable property in the estate, wherever situate within the Republic, and subject to any law which may be applicable, carry on any business or undertaking of the deceased. - (4) If any curator is authorized under sub-section (3) to carry on any business or undertaking he shall not, without the special authority of the Master, purchase any goods which he may require for that business or undertaking otherwise than for cash and out of the taking of that business undertaking. - (5) The reference in sub-section (1) of section forty-seven of the Liquor Act, 1928 (Act No. 30 of 1928), to a curator, shall include a reference to an interim curator appointed under sub-section (1), who has under sub-section (3) been authorized to carry on the business of the licensee or person referred to in sub-section (1) of the said section. - (6) An interim curator shall account for the property in respect of which he has been appointed, in such manner as the Master may direct. - (7) The provisions of sub-section (3), (4) and (5) of section twenty-three, setions twenty-six, twenty-eight, thirty-six, forty-six, and sub-paragraph (ii) of paragraph (b) of sub-section (1) of section fifty-four shall mutatis mutandis apply with reference to interim curators.
+- (6) An interim curator shall account for the property in respect of which he has been appointed, in such manner as the Master may direct. - (7) The provisions of sub-section (3), (4) and (5) of section twenty-three, setions twenty-six, twentyeight, thirty-six, forty-six, and sub-paragraph (ii) of paragraph (b) of sub-section (1) of section fiftyfour shall mutatis mutandis apply with reference to interim curators.